How Optimal is Greedy Decoding for Extractive Question Answering?

 \subsection{How Extractive and Exact is Greedy?}

 In Section~\ref{sec:greedy_vs_exact_extract} we observe that exact-exact substantially outperforms greedy decoding when no training examples are available, but that this gap quickly closes as more examples are added.
 We hypothesize that the model acquires certain biases during fine-tuning, causing greedy decoding to produce more extractive and exact outputs.
 We test our hypothesis by directly measuring both the \textit{extractiveness} and the \textit{exactness} of greedy decoding across different training set sizes.
-Table~\ref{tab:copy_bias_match_exact_extract} show the results.
+Table~\ref{tab:copy_bias_match_exact_extract} shows the results.

-\paragraph{Extractiveness} We measure extractiveness as the percentage of examples for which greedy decoding generated a contiguous substring from the given passage.\footnote{We only count generated sequences that contain at least one alphanumeric character, thus discarding garbage outputs (e.g. \textit{``.''}) that are common in the zero-shot setting.} Table~\ref{tab:copy_bias_match_exact_extract} shows a steep increase in extractiveness when comparing 0 examples to 16.
+\paragraph{Extractiveness} We measure extractiveness as the percentage of examples for which greedy decoding generated a contiguous substring from the given passage.\footnote{For the sake of this analysis, we only count generated sequences that contain at least one alphanumeric character.
+Punctuation-only outputs (e.g. \textit{``.''}) are counted as not-extracted even though they appear in the context.
+These are common in the zero-shot setting.} Table~\ref{tab:copy_bias_match_exact_extract} shows a steep increase in extractiveness when comparing 0 examples to 16.
 In SQuAD for example, generating without any fine-tuning (zero-shot) results in only 33.1\% extractive outputs, whereas 16 training examples are enough to increase extractiveness to 87.4\%.
 Extractiveness continues to increase as more examples are available, reaching nearly 100\% when training on the full dataset.
 Effectively, the model acquires a \textit{copy bias} from training on labeled examples, which highly correlates with the increase in performance observed in (Table~\ref{tab:small_results_table}).

 \paragraph{Exactness} We measure exactness as the percentage of examples for which greedy decoding produces the same output produced by exact-extract.